Frequently Asked Questions

 How do I update my contacts, insurance/billing, living will, etc.?

-For any other updates, send a message to your care team via Patient Online Services with your request, and we will be happy to help update your information.
+For any other updates, send a message to your care team via your Patient Portal with your request, and we will be happy to help update your information.

 What is a nurse wellness exam?The annual wellness visit helps patients maintain their health, identify any health risks and create goals for a healthy lifestyle.
 Individuals who are at least 66 years old and have been on Medicare Part B for at least one year qualify for an annual wellness visit.
 During the visit, a registered nurse performs required health screenings (e.g. fall risk, depression, hearing/vision, etc.), reviews preventive health needs and helps the patient make a plan for meeting their health and wellness needs.
 The visit does not include a routine physical checkup.
 If the registered nurse identifies a health problem during this visit, they may recommend a separate medical visit with the primary care provider.